-Tansu Dwarf Japanese Cedar is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
+Dwarf Globe Japanese Cedar is a multi-stemmed evergreen shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.

 This is a relatively low maintenance shrub, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.